SQL API Reference

 - Quick Start - SDK installation and configuration

-- Authentication - Three authentication modes explained
+- Authentication Methods - Detailed explanation of three authentication modes

 - API Usage Guide - Dataset API reference

-- Troubleshooting - Common issues and solutions
+- Troubleshooting - Common problem solutions

 Last updated: 2025-11-12